Editor’s Note: This marketing infographic is part of our 25 part series.

 Knowing what your competitors are paying per click or even knowing what their conversion rates are will do you no good.

-Your sales rates, margins, funnels, lifetime values are unique to you, and can’t be compared to a competitor.
+Your sales rates, margins, funnels, and lifetime values are unique to you.
+They can’t be directly compared to a competitor.

-So when you do your PPC research, look instead for areas like:
+So when you do your PPC research, try looking for areas like:

 - Keywords you’re not currently getting impressions for

 - Landing page ideas you haven’t tested yet